 How to Issue an RFP for IT Consultants

-Trying to find the right information technology (IT) consultant can be extremely stressful.
-For most of us, IT is complicated and overwhelming.
+Trying to find the right IT consultant can be extremely stressful.
+For many of us, IT software is complicated and overwhelming.
 (That’s why we need a consultant in the first place.)

 So, how can you create a request for proposal (RFP) that identifies the right IT consultant for your organization?